-A person whose name Wormold has used for one of his imaginary sources dies in what looks like a car accident.
-It seems that the KGB have somehow got Wormold’s name and the names of his supposed sources.
+Then a person whose name Wormold has used for one of his imaginary sources dies in what looks like a car accident.
+It seems that the KGB has somehow got Wormold’s name and the names of his supposed sources.
 Wormold tries to warn some of the unwitting ‘sources’ causing even more confusion.
-This leads to the discovery that Dr. Hasselbacher has been forced by the KGB into decoding Wormold’s reports to London.
-However, the KGB action means that MI6 now have no doubts about Wormold.
+This leads to Wormold discovering that the KGB has forced his friend Dr. Hasselbacher to decode Wormold’s reports to London.
+However, the KGB’s action means that MI6 now has no doubts about Wormold.

-MI6 learn that the KGB are going to poison Wormold at a lunch where he’s speaking.
-Wormold goes to the lunch, meets Dr. Hasselbacher and is offered a drink by a man named Carter…
+MI6 learn a KGB operative is going to poison Wormold at a lunch where he’s speaking.
+Wormold goes to the lunch, where he meets Dr. Hasselbacher and a man named Carter offers him a drink…

 Wormold [blackout]knocks over the glass, and the liquid is then drunk by a dog, which dies.
 Angry at his failure to kill Wormold, Carter kills Dr. Hasselbacher.[/blackout]

-Captain Segura, [blackout]a Cuban secret policeman is in love with Milly and wishes to marry her.
-He also claims to have a list of all of the spies in Havana.
+Meanwhile, Captain Segura, [blackout]a Cuban secret policeman, is in love with Milly and wishes to marry her.
+He also claims to have a list of all the spies in Havana.
 Wormold decides to steal the list to keep in with MI6.
-Wormold suggests a game of draughts using miniature liqueurs as pieces; each piece taken has to be drunk at once.
+To do so, he suggests a game of draughts using miniature liqueurs as pieces – each taken piece taken has to be drunk at once.
 Segura gets drunk and falls asleep.
 Wormold steals his gun and photographs the agent list.[/blackout]

 In revenge [blackout]for the murder of Dr. Hasselbacher, Wormold plans to kill Carter with Segura’s pistol.
 He takes Carter to see the nightlife of Havana, shoots, misses, changes his mind and tries to leave.
 Carter shoots back and in the gunfight Wormold kills him.[/blackout]